aws-samples/aws-hpc-tutorials/content/10-monitoring/grafana/02-create-pc-monitoring.md

 +++
 title = "a.
-Cluster Config with Monitoring setup" date = 2019-09-18T10:46:30-04:00 weight = 10
+Cluster config with monitoring setup" date = 2019-09-18T10:46:30-04:00 weight = 10
 tags = ["tutorial", "Monitoring", "ParallelCluster"]
 +++

-In [**Create an HPC Cluster**](/03-hpc-aws-parallelcluster-workshop.html) section of the workshop you learned how to create a HPC Cluster using AWS ParallelCluster.
-In this section you will follow similar steps to create a cluster with performance monitoring and dashboard visualization.
+In [**Create an HPC Cluster**](/03-hpc-aws-parallelcluster-workshop.html) section of the workshop you learned how to create a HPC Cluster in the Cloud using AWS ParallelCluster.
+In this section you will follow similar steps to create a cluster providing performance monitoring and dashboard visualization capabilities to characterize the behavior of your code.

 Generate a new key-pair:

-{{% notice info %}}Don't skip this step, creating key-pair step is very important for the later steps, please follow instruction bellow.
+{{% notice warning %}}Don't skip this step, creating key-pair step is very important for the later steps, please follow instruction bellow.
 {{% /notice %}}

 ```bash